I’ve been hosting conferences on living, retiring, and investing overseas for more than 30 years.

 It can be great to have an imposed deadline for your move!
-We’ll do our best to help you make your plan…
+Participating in one of our conferences can be the most efficient way to make a plan…

 Great plan.
 Love the flexible attitude…

-The short answer is: In most cases, you’re better off leaving your car at home.
+The short answer for this particular question is: In most cases, you’re better off leaving your car at home.

 It is possible; in fact, it can be relatively straightforward to organize residency in France as a retiree, depending on your situation.
 We’ll walk you through the options.

 “What do we need to do to be able to live in Panama?
 We need a visa, right?
 How do we get that?”